 Built nearly six hundred years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy, King of Munster, who is said to have supplied four thousand men from Munster to supplement the forces of Robert the Bruce at the battle of Bannockburn in 1314.
 Legend has it that the latter king gave half of the Stone of Scone to McCarthy in gratitude, what is now the Blarney Stone.

 #7.
 Cork City Gaol

 Get behind bars for a few hours with a visit to Cork City Gaol.
-The amazing castle-like building gives visitors an insight into prison life with an array of exhibitions bringing it all to life.
-And don’t miss the wax figures showing what life was like in the 19th and early 20th century in Cork.
+The amazing castle-like building, which once housed 19th century prisoners, gives visitors an insight into prison life with an array of interactive and sensory exhibitions bringing it all to life.
+And don’t miss the incredibly life-like wax figures showing what life was like in the 19th and early 20th century in Cork.

 #8.
 Model Railway Village